adomokos/climb_that_mountain/blog/2016/05/using-ruby-on-aws-lambda.md

 Although creating a Lambda through the GUI works, it's not something I'd do in the long run.
 The steps of dropping and creating Lambdas can be automated through the AWS Command Line Interface, those scripts can be easily executed from a Make target.
 Let's add a new target to drop the already existing Lambda function:

 (This blog post assumes you already know how to use the AWS Command Line Interface, you have it configured properly.
-There is good documentation around this, please look them up and set it up for yourself.)
+There is good documentation around this, please look it up and set it up for yourself.)

 ```shell
 ...